 Economics holds a unique position in the academic curriculum.
 It is a quantitative social science offering a unique insight into the solution of many social problems.
 At the same time, economics is essential to an understanding of the business world and has many practical applications in management and financial decision-making.
 Students find economics a versatile discipline that uses social science methodologies to solve interesting social and business problems.

 Two undergraduate majors in economics are available.
-The Bachelor of Arts in Economics is offered in the College of Arts and Sciences.
-Students majoring in economics can minor in political science, finance, or other suitable areas.
-The Bachelor of Business in Economics, available in the College of Business and Technology, is a comprehensive program to prepare students for the business world.
+The Bachelor of Arts in Economics is a general economics degree offered in the College of Arts and Sciences.
+This degree is not reviewed for accreditation by AACSB International.
+Students majoring in the Bachelor of Arts in Economics can minor in political science, finance, or other suitable areas.
+The Bachelor of Business in Economics, available in the College of Business and Technology and reviewed and accredited by AACSB International, is a comprehensive program to prepare students for the business world.
 A minor is optional.
 Consult the directed electives in economics for options to a minor.
 Students have access to the same economics classes in both programs.

 Economics is a flexible degree with many career options available to majors.
 In recognition of this fact, the faculty have developed a series of optional areas of emphasis.
 As a consequence, economics majors may choose elective courses, both in economics and in other areas, that will enhance preparation for a particular career objective.
 The optional areas of emphasis are listed in detail under each degree program.
 Students are not required to choose an area of emphasis.

 GradTrac is available to Economics majors (B.A. and B.B.).
 See more information about GradTrac.